stanfordjournalism/advanced-data-journalism/README.md

 In this course, we learn about and experiment with a variety of advanced data and computational techniques used in the news industry to hold powerful individuals and institutions to account.
 Topics include:

+- Exploring the landscape of "advanced" data journalism
 - Working with APIs and web scraping at scale
 - Data extraction and standardization methodologies
 - Deeper dive into charts and data visualization